hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

                 event-path: the path of the event (able to filter set context of an event), path must be using an event attribute id or child of one
                 target-path: see paths (must end in attribute on the token this belongs to  ok if path is invalid, in that case no target and no changes)
                 target-remembering: all|set|relationship
-                action-type: permission, value change, switch on|off,  or void (just runs a script or remote)
+                action-type: permission, value change, switch on|off, live add, live remove,  or void (just runs a script or remote)
                 input-params: [{path: name of param on the script or remote}]
                 run-policy: always, per token, per token type, per set, once only per token type, one only per token
-                value: a script, or remote id, or another attribute path
+                value: a script, or remote id, or another attribute path for setting values
+                  value_param_name: when changing value, the older value is passed via an input param name of the script or remote
+                  static_other_params: passed to the remote or script unchanged
+                priority: optional number